communitiesuk/digital-land-explorer/README.md

 Create a local postgres database for the application called digital_land (see the .flaskenv file)

+Install PostGIS

+If you're using Postgres.app on OSX it should be installed already but you'll need to add it to db.
+Using psql

+    CREATE EXTENSION postgis;

+Check if all went well

+    SELECT PostGIS_Version();

 Create a .env (note .env file is git ignored) and add MAPBOX_TOKEN to you .env file.
 To get token create an account at [Mapbox](https://www.mapbox.com/)